Article Translations: (Spanish)

-In addition to exercising the affected area, a PT also may treat it with heat or cold, electrical stimulation, ultrasound, massage, and water or whirlpool baths.
+In addition to exercising the affected area, a PT also may treat it with heat or cold, electrical stimulation, ultrasound, massage, and even aquatic therapy (exercise in a swimming pool).
 In many cases, PTs will do soft tissue massage on injured areas and oversee the patient during stretching routines.

 Physical therapists usually give their patients exercises to do at home.
 These at-home exercises work with the treatments and exercises done in the PT's office to help a person heal better, faster, and safely.

 How Can I Find a Physical Therapist?